Macy's closing 125 stores, cutting 2,000 jobs

 Wednesday, 5 February 2020 () Retail giant Macy's Inc. is closing 125 stores and culling 10% of its corporate workforce, representing 2,000 jobs.
-Following closely on the heels that Macy's (NYSE: M) is abandoning its Cincinnati headquarters in favor of New York, the department store giant announced that it will be closing 125 stores over the next three years, which includes the 29 stores announced earlier this year.
+Following closely on the heels that Macy's (NYSE: M) is abandoning its Cincinnati headquarters, the department store giant announced that it will be closing 125 stores over the next three years, which includes the 29 stores announced earlier this year.
 Those stores represent about $1.4 billion in annual sales.
-The announcement comes 16 hours before Macy's is scheduled…
+The announcement comes 16 hours before Macy's is scheduled to host an Investor…

 Coronavirus Fears Leads to Apple Closing Stores and Offices in China In a statement, the company says closings will last through February 9.
 It adds that re-openings will happen "as soon as possible."
 Foxconn, which runs Apple's factories in China, tells The Verge that production will not be...